profound-labs/bills-to-beans/docs/install-fava-on-windows.md

 Close the shell window, open the `.babun` folder in Windows File Explorer and run `rebase.bat`.

-Later on if you see fork errors when running a command, close all shells, run `rebase.bat` and try again.
+Later on if you see [fork::abort](https://github.com/babun/babun/issues/477) errors when running a command, close all shells, run `rebase.bat` and try again.

-## Install Python3
+## Python3 tools

 Open the babun shell and type or copy the following commands one-by-one.